pihomeserver/GMK87-Tool/README.md

-Python script to update settings, time and clock of a GMK87 keyboard *Inspired from https://github.com/ikkentim/gmk87-usb-reverse*
+Python script to update settings, time and clock of a Zuoya GMK87 keyboard *Inspired from https://github.com/ikkentim/gmk87-usb-reverse*

 # Features